gecio/anycastd/README.md

 `anycastd` can be configured using a TOML configuration file located at `/etc/anycastd/config.toml`, or a path specified through the `--configuration` parameter.

+### Example

-A configuration for two dual-stacked services commonly run on the same host, both using [FRRouting] for BGP announcements and running health checks through [Cabourotte] could look like the following:
+A configuration for two dual-stacked services commonly run on the same host, both using [FRRouting](#frrouting) for BGP announcements and running health checks through [Cabourotte](#cabourotte) could look like the following:

 ```toml
 [services.dns]